formal-land/llzk-lib/doc/doxygen/3_syntax.md

 ## Special Constructs

 - `nondetFelt()`: can be used as the parameter of a `constrain()` function when the expression from the source language can be elided because it cannot be used as part of a constraint.
 For example, expressions containing bitwise operators cannot be part of a constraint.
-- A special element can be added to a `struct` to store the return value of a component (i.e. `synthetic_return` in the examples above).
+- A special element can be added to a `struct` to store the return value of a component (i.e., `synthetic_return` in the examples above).

 ## Semantic Rules